Meghan Markle Earns Praises As She Gracefully Laughs Off Awkward Mistake At Her First Ever Royal Award Show

 Meghan Markle had her first ever royal speech and it didn’t turn out exactly as planned.
-The former Suits star, who made her onstage debut as a future royal, hit a small snag at the Endeavour Fund Awards but handled it like a pro.
+The former Suits star, who made her onstage debut as a future royal, hit a small snag at the Endeavour Fund Awards, but handled it like a pro.

-On Thursday, the 36-year-old Los Angeles-born actress attended the event with her fiancé, where they both presented some awards.
+On Thursday, the 36-year-old Los Angeles-born actress attended the event with her fiance, where they both presented some awards.
 The second annual event celebrates injured and sick service personnel who have taken part in remarkable sporting and adventure challenges.

 Meghan Markle, who was tasked to present the Celebrating Excellence Award, took the podium confidently, marking her very first royal speech.
 The bride-to-be seemed naturally comfortable onstage as she delivered her lines in front of the audience.